 The mission of the center is to extend the educational goals of Bentley University through innovative classroom pedagogy, cutting-edge financial research, and real-world applications.

 Our mission is translated into three broad strategies:

 - To integrate the Trading Room into the graduate and undergraduate curricula in an effort to enhance student learning, professional development, and success

 - To create a positive, collegial, and collaborative environment that is supportive of faculty and student research activities

 - To strengthen external relations with the investment management community

 The center is dedicated to providing world-class education through the integration of the multi-million-dollar Trading Room.
-Supporting more than 40 graduate and undergraduate courses and providing faculty, students, and staff to an unrivaled collection of financial technologies valued at more than $3.5 million in annual licensing fees, the Hughey Center serves as a model for other colleges and universities around the globe.
+Supporting more than 50 graduate and undergraduate courses and providing faculty, students, and staff to an unrivaled collection of financial technologies, the Hughey Center serves as a model for other colleges and universities around the globe.

-Dr. Jahangir Sultan, Gibbons professor of Finance, is the founding director of the Hughey Center for Financial Services.
+Dr. Jahangir Sultan, Gibbons Research Professor of Finance, is the founding director of the Hughey Center for Financial Services/Trading Room.
 His vision is responsible for the Hughey Center's genesis as the pedagogical centerpiece of the Bentley University finance education.